 This is not a one-off lapse that can be resolved by Facebook – indeed their entire business model precludes them from doing so – but part of a structural and economic system which requires surveillance of whole populations for profit.

 #deletefacebook movement is notable but it's not nearly enough (and for some it's even too much).
 We need – as both campaigners and digital citizens – to raise awareness in our communities that the browser is a powerful portal into our digital society, and what portal we choose can, and does, influence digital society itself.

 By making a conscious choice of browser we engage:

 to resist the current surveillance capitalism lumascape and take back power, self-determination and privacy for our communities.

 The current dominant browser - Chrome - is offered by the leader and innovator in surveillance capitalism: Google.
-It should be no surprise then, that since mid-2016 Chrome has used your private browsing history to profile you for targeted advertising and propaganda activities.
+It should be no surprise then, that since mid-2016 Chrome has used your private browsing history to profile you for targeted advertising activities.

 That is in addition to the multitude of other ways Google surveils users: through DNS queries, search queries and suggestions, and 'safe browsing' features. (not to mention private emails if you're using their gmail service)